ShootMe/FallGuysStats/README.md

   - Hit 'F' to flip the Display

 ## Changelog
+  - 1.71
+    - Changed main screen to show Fastest / Longest qualifications for each level
+    - Fixed minor sorting issue in the grids
   - 1.70
     - Cleaned up auto update feature a bit
   - 1.69